 The Difference Between a Mini Tummy Tuck and Liposuction

 During a mini tummy tuck, your surgeon can take out just as much fat as he or she would during liposuction.
-One advantage of the mini tummy tuck is that he or she can also remove loose skin below your bellow button, if this is your concern.
+One advantage is that he or she can also remove loose skin below your bellow button, if this is your concern.

 Who’s Eligible for a Mini Tummy Tuck?

 The procedure is best suited to patients who have only loose abdominal skin below the belly button.
 A mini tummy tuck can be performed no matter how much fat you have.
 If you have loose abdominal muscle, or loose skin above your belly button, a traditional tummy tuck may be more effective.
 Generally, you are a good candidate for a mini tummy tuck procedure if:

 - You are physically healthy and at a stable weight.

 - You have realistic expectations.